-If the ‘Enable Automatic Downtime Values’ checkbox is selected in Deployment Activities Customization, the Downtime From and Downtime To fields will be auto-filled with the Activity’s start and end dates.
+If the ‘Enable Automatic Downtime Values’ checkbox is selected in Deployment Activities Customization, the Downtime From and Downtime To fields will be auto-filled with the Activity’s start and end dates, and will be auto-updated based on Planned Start and End fields updates.
 Otherwise, the Downtime From and Downtime To fields must be manually filled in.

 The time displayed is your local time based on your current browser settings.
 Downtimes cannot be set outside the dates of the Activity.

 Fill in or edit the Additional Information fields These Additional Information fields can be added or edited by administrators using the Deployment Plan Activities Custom Fields Customization and they will vary between each Plutora installation.
 Consult your administrator for the procedure for filling in these fields.

 Once a System and an Environment selection have been saved, you can set the Target Build configuration for the selected System and multiple Subsystems for that Environment.

 Once the Status on an Activity has been set to ‘Completed’ the target Build configuration will be applied to the Environment in Environment Manager